tldr-pages/tldr/pages/linux/spi.md

 `spi {{search_terms}}`

-- Show information about a package or slackbuild:
+- Display information about a package or slackbuild:

 `spi --show {{package/slackbuild_name}}`